xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-android-setup.md

    3. Set up the devices

    * Turn on the phone's developer mode (go to **Settings** > **Developer options**).
    * Connect your Android Phone to your computer via a USB cable.
-Just confirm if prompted to accept/trust the device.
+Just confirm if prompted to accept or trust the device.
    * Install Android SDK: Katalon Studio will detect and ask you to install Android SDK automatically if your current machine does not have it.

-### Verify the mopbile app file
+## Verify the mopbile application file

    After completing setting your environment, open a    Mobile Testing Sample Project (which is packaged in  your Katalon Studio installation) and execute a test suite using an Android device: